 We at PUMC know that we are far from perfect as individuals or as a congregation.
 We have our share of disagreements on issues related to theology, public policy, and more.
 But we understand that loving God requires that we love another and that we allow this love to permeate our relationships and help us rise above our differences.

-Our Pastors & Ministry Staff
+Our Pastor & Ministry Staff

 Nathan Kendrick has since 2019 blessed our church as Organist and Choir Director, in addition to being a frequent soloist.
 He holds a Bachelor’s degree in Music Performance from Susquehanna University.
 He’s appeared with The Brandywine Singers and has performed in community theater.
 Beyond his skills as a musical artist, Nathan thoughtfully selects music that complements the sermon and worship theme.

 “We attend PUMC because worshiping God is a beautiful thing to do.
 The church is part of our family, and to be a part of it is special.
 It’s so much more than showing up on Sunday mornings for an hour.
 The opportunity to serve others is the best part of our week.”

 “I came to this church with a strong faith that continued to grow through the discipleship of so many in the leadership and congregation.
 Paoli UMC nurtured my children as they found their faith through mission and fellowship.
 During my time at Paoli UMC, I answered my own calling into ministry.
 I was met with encouragement, love, and grace from Pastor Alice, the women in my Bible study, and my entire church family when I shared about my calling and the discernment process to understand my journey.
 I don’t believe I would be on the path I’m on now—in seminary and directing one of the denomination’s Eastern PA Camp and Retreat Centers—without the love and support of this wonderful church.”